-We’ll cover that in later articles, but just know that if this is how you earn the most rewards, you are unfortunately not doing it right.
+We’ve covered this in greater detail in our introductory post (and we’ll have a free course too), but just know that if this is how you earn the most rewards, you are unfortunately not doing it right.
 But that’s okay; it’s not your fault, you definitely aren’t alone (it’s probably the biggest myth in an area with so many myths) and it’s very normal to think that this is how it works.
 But it’s not how it works and I’ll share my expertise and my 10+ years of experience earning rewards so you can become a pro too.

 If you think a miserable 1% or 2% return is what travel rewards are all about, boy will you enjoy our upcoming articles… and be blown away.